Briefly in English

 What is Olohuone?

-We opened Olohuone on 19th of October, on the second floor of shopping center Redi in Kalasatama.
+We opened Olohuone on October 19, 2019, on the second floor of shopping center Redi in Kalasatama.
 The space is almost 600 square meters of size and 5 meters of height.
-It’s decorated like a living room, and sectioned into different spaces; hang out space, children’s area, working space and workshop space.
-There is also a space reserved for art exhibitions.
-The spaces are suitable for many different activities, for example workshops, hobby crafts, board gaming, hoffice-events, yoga etc, and on Saturday evenings also DJ- and live music gigs.
+It’s decorated like a living room, and sectioned into different spaces: for hanging out, for playing mini golf area, for working and events and for making workshops.
+There is also space for art exhibitions in the event area.
+The spaces are suitable for many different activities, for example workshops, hobby crafts, board gaming, co-working, yoga etc, and on Saturday evenings also DJ- and live music gigs.

 You can bring your own food and drinks in Olohuone, as long as you clean after yourself.
 Olohuone is for us all and we all create it and take care of it.
 Anyone can use Olohuone, from children to elderly, and we don’t allow any kind of discrimination.
 Olohuone will be open from Monday to Friday 10-19, on Saturdays 10-22.30 and on Sundays 12-17 and could be open even longer during the events.

 Organizing events in Olohuone